latent-to/developer-docs/docs/concepts/weight-copying-in-bittensor.md

 - [Subnet Hyperparameters](../subnets/subnet-hyperparameters.md) - How to configure commit-reveal and immunity periods
 - [Weight Copying technical paper (PDF)](pathname:///papers/BT_Weight_Copier-29May2024.pdf) - Academic analysis
 - [Blog: Weight Copying in Bittensor](https://blog.bittensor.com/weight-copying-in-bittensor-422585ab8fa5) - Community-focused explanation

-## Summary

-Weight copying is a sophisticated free-riding strategy where validators earn rewards without doing evaluation work.
-Through stake-weighted consensus prediction, weight copiers historically earned higher returns than honest validators.

-**Commit-reveal v4 effectively neutralizes weight copying** by ensuring validators only have access to stale weights, making copying unprofitable as long as miner performance changes over time.

-**Subnet owners should enable commit-reveal** with appropriate concealment periods and ensure their subnets demand continuous miner improvement.
-This maintains the integrity of the incentive mechanism and ensures that validator rewards go to those doing real evaluation work.

-The decline of weight copying following CRv4 deployment demonstrates that well-designed cryptographic mechanisms can effectively solve economic attacks in decentralized systems.